Dil Se..: Plot

-Some time later, Amar describes his encounter with the woman, over the radio, which she hears.
+A few weeks later, Amar describes his encounter with the woman over the radio, which she hears.
 He again spots her at a post office.
-At this juncture, she tells him to leave her alone; but he follows her and tells her that he is in love with her.
-She resists and tells Amar that she is married.

-Amar decides to apologize to her, but she arrives with two men who beat him unconscious.
+He follows her and tells her that he is in love with her.
+She tells Amar she is married.
+Amar decides to apologise for making her uncomfortable, but she arrives with two men who beat him unconscious.

-During the beating, Amar learns that the men are presumably her brothers and that she had lied about her being married.
-He rejoices in this discovery, despite being badly bruised and bloody.
-He reaches her home and learns from the locals that she has left.
-Amar then goes to the post office where he initially spotted her and bribes the PCO owner into giving him her contact details and learns that she is telephoning to Ladakh.
-Subsequently, Amar travels to Leh, and while recording the Sindhu Darshan Festival, a suicide bomber is chased and shot dead by the Indian military.
-Amar spots the woman again.
-As the woman and Amar board a bus, military officers question each passenger before the bus is allowed to leave.
-Amar tells the officers that he is reporting on the festival, and the woman falsely tells the officers that she is travelling with Amar.
+Amar learns that she lied about being married.
+He reaches her home and knows that she has left.
+He bribes the PCO owner at the post office into giving him her contact information, and learns that she is telephoning Ladakh.
+He travels to Leh, and while recording the Sindhu Darshan Festival, a suicide bomber is chased to death by the military.
+Amar spots the woman again, boarding a bus.
+While he tells the military that he is reporting on the festival, the woman uses Amar to her advantage, telling the military that he is her husband.

-After some travel, the bus breaks down and the passengers are required to walk to a nearby village.
-En route, the woman reveals her name: Meghna.
-Amar continues to pursue Meghna, despite her protestations.
-Meghna tells Amar that her destiny prevents her from being with him.
-She reveals a traumatic personal history and lets slip that if they were to be together, she would want eight children.
-Her ambivalence and their mutual attraction is depicted by a daydream dance scene in the desert.
-The two end up travelling together and recuperate near one another in the desert, over night.
-In the morning, Amar wakes to find Meghna gone.